This site uses affiliates. Thank you for buying through our links and supporting this blog.

 6. Don’t go too high

-The first thing I did when I got my drone is taking it straight up as high as it could go.
+The first thing I did when I got my drone was taking it straight up as high as it could go.
 While it is tempting to do so and definitely fun to try a few times, it doesn’t make for great drone shots.
 Often the best drone photos are taken relatively low to the ground as this allows you to see the flow of the landscape.
 It shows depth, size, and shape in a way that you won’t be able to see from up high, as those details will be lost from greater heights.

 I find that I can usually capture the features of the landscape best from between 20-30 meters high.
 Look at the below images that are both taken of the same scene but at different heights.
 Notice how the picture on the right is taken from a lower height, showing much more depth and making the picture more interesting because of it.